qiqi545/HQ/tuxedo/README.md

 ### tuxedo

 Tuxedo is a database-agnostic SQL generator for DML.
-It also includes optional `IDbConnection` extension methods that use Dapper underneath to provide `Insert`, `Update`, and `Delete` commands.
+It also includes optional `DbConnection` extension methods that use Dapper underneath to provide `Insert`, `Update`, and `Delete` commands.
 Basically it lets you use Dapper for query construction, but alleviates the tedium of `INSERT`, `UPDATE`, and `DELETE` calls that are formulaic.
 It uses [TableDescriptor](http://github.com/danielcrenna/TableDescriptor) to perform the